GK0209/GettingAndCleaningData/CodeBook.md

 ##Output Data Set

-The output data `Tidy.txt` is a a space-delimited value file.
+The output data `Tidy.txt` is a space-delimited value file.
 The header line contains the names of the variables.
 It contains the mean and standard deviation values of the data contained in the input files.
 The header is restructued in an understandable manner.